Consultation and Resources

 CHDI helped Stamford and Enfield Public Schools enhance the mental health services and supports available to their students, using an expanded school mental health framework.
 CHDI conducted an audit of mental health programs for Stamford Public Schools to identify current strengths and areas of concerns.
 A similar audit conducted with Enfield Public Schools in 2018 led to a set of recommendations focused on trauma informed systems changes.
 CHDI then worked with Stamford and Enfield independently to implement customized recommendations and develop a comprehensive, trauma-informed system of mental health care, including the evidence-based Cognitive Behavioral Intervention for Trauma in Schools (CBITS) model, which has resulted in improved outcomes for students.

 Issue Brief 55: Addressing Students' Mental Health Needs: Stamford Public Schools’ Comprehensive Trauma-Informed System summarizes the process and progress made by Stamford Public Schools.

-If your district in interested in additional consultation, please contact Jeana Bracey at firstname.lastname@example.org.
+If your district is interested in additional consultation, please contact Jeana Bracey at email@example.com.